-At Hookstone Chase Primary School, we have an aspiration to provide our pupils with a high-quality education and we believe that no child should be left behind.
+At Hookstone Chase Primary School, we have an aspiration to provide our pupils with a highquality education and we believe that no child should be left behind.
 Our ethos is that achievement and progress are not linked to where you come from, but about passion for learning and thirst for knowledge, as well as developing excellent behaviour for learning.
 At Hookstone Chase, we are determined to ensure that our children are given every opportunity to realise their full potential.

 All members of our school staff community take full responsibility for those children recognised as 'disadvantaged' and are highly committed to meeting their pastoral, emotional, social and academic needs.
 Every child who is considered to be 'disadvantaged' is valued, respected and entitled to develop to her full potential, irrespective of disadvantage.
+We also understand that because children may be financially disadvantaged that there are no preconceived ideas about what this means about their abilities to learn.
+Rather we want to expose every child to the same levels of cultural capital in order to extend their understanding of the world around them and thrive academically.